 I am proud to say, these Peaches ‘n Cream Scones changed his mind.
 Yes, hold the applause, it was an unbelievable fête.

-Thanks to the addition of sour cream, a moist and tender interior contrasts with the crunchy exterior of these golden pastries.
+Sour cream (plus a little butter) is the secret to creating perfect, tender scones that aren’t to-dry-to-handle!
+These peach scones have a moist and tender interior which contrasts perfectly with the crunchy exterior.
 And with pockets of fresh juicy peaches, these scones only need a touch of vanilla and sugar to round out the flavors.
 To finish it all off, a simple cream cheese icing does the trick.
 And just like that these scones go from delicious to decadent.

 Here are the best ways to freeze scones + how to use frozen peaches in place of fresh: